-4. Production of the statistical first release
+4. Production of the statistical publication

-The data collected in the latest census is used to update the time series data in the SFR and to create the latest snapshot data.
-The SFR uses both linked teacher data as well as single year teacher and support staff data.
-The information contained in the statistical releases are deemed to be final data and no further data is expected to be received from schools and local authorities.
+The data collected in the latest census is used to update the time series data in the publication and to create the latest snapshot data.
+The publication uses both linked teacher data as well as single year teacher and support staff data.
+Although no further data is expected to be received from schools and local authorities, improvements to linked data mean that rfevisions may made to data previously published.